 Rescued from the Scrappy Heap: Robson.
 After the gum incident at the end of Season 5, he became a prag.
 From that point on, Robson Took a Level in Kindness (no, really) and was the center of a realistic subplot involving prison rape.
 Robson alone managed to redeem himself, and made Season 6 much more tolerable compared to Season 5.

 They Wasted a Perfectly Good Plot: One can forgive the writers for not wanting to touch this with a 39 and a half foot pole, but a plot where Said and the other Muslims face increased discrimination in the wake of 9/11 would have been potentially brilliant, especially since Oz was one of the only shows running during the attacks to feature prominent Muslim characters.

-Trapped by Mountain Lions: Most prominent in Seasons 2 (Ryan's breast cancer, Giles) and Season 5 (Alvarez and the dog training program, Omar's singing).
+Trapped by Mountain Lions: A chronic issue, possibly due to the large cast.
+Most prominent in Seasons 2 (Ryan's breast cancer and Peter Marie's dealings with Giles), 4 (Ageing drugs) and 5 (Alvarez and the dog training program, Omar's singing).